-So you’ve been working to make a budget using tools like Excel or Mint.com and have been diligently putting in all of your income and expenses.
+So you’ve been working to make a budget using tools like Personal Capital or Mint.com and have been diligently putting in all of your income and expenses.
 Yet every month, it’s the same result: you continue to overspend.

 While your efforts to create and maintain a budget are commendable, there is probably nothing that is actually holding you accountable to that budget.
 There is no reward if you succeed, nor repercussions if you don’t.